Advertiser Disclosure

 Is KOHO Free?

-The Easy KOHO account is 100% free to use and offers 1% cash back when you spend money on groceries, bills, and services.
+The Easy KOHO account is 100% free to use and offers 1% cash back when you spend money on groceries and transportation.
 In addition, you can earn up to 5% in cash back when you opt-in for offers from select brands.
-If you want to earn 2% cash back in up to three categories and pay no FX fees, you can choose KOHO Premium and pay $9 per month.
+If you want to earn 2% cash back in up to three categories and pay no FX fees, you can choose KOHO Extra and pay $9 per month.

 How Does KOHO Make Money?